 If you're not already familiar with Khan Academy, be sure to look at its fantastic free learning resources in every subject area for K-12.

 Alice 3 is a rich 3-D programming environment inspired by Alice in Wonderland.
 Carnegie Melon University developed this animated world to teach Java to middle school students, so it includes many tutorials and lessons.

 Like Scratch, it is block-based coding.
 But unlike Scratch, it has a way for kids to transition to its programming language, Java.
 It ties into the NetBeans programming environment for Java.
 And it provides lessons and exercises to help kids transition from block-based Alice to pure Java.

 Alice is not online; you download the software to your computer.
 There are versions for Windows, Mac, and Linux.

 Time to wean kids off the training wheels of block-based coding.
 Trinket.io does it by starting with block-based code, but quickly moves kids to programming text.

 Kids in grades 6-12 learn the basics of the Python programming language through a series of lessons and interactive challenges.

 Note that there are free and fee-based versions of Trinket.
 I have found the free plan was adequate for self-paced tutorials.

 #7 Swift Playgrounds: iOS Apps

 Apple offers kids who want to code apps for their iPads and iPhones a unique learning tool, Swift Playgrounds.
-This is a free iPad app with lessons and challenges that introduce kids in grades 6-12 to elementary coding principles and increasingly complex algorithms.
+This is a free iPad and Mac OS app with lessons and challenges that introduce kids in grades 6-12 to elementary coding principles and increasingly complex algorithms.